spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/10-function-composition.md

 ### Building

-You can skip this section if you want to register the `maven` or `docker` resource URI of the `http-transformer` that we have made available on our Maven repository and Dockerhub.
+You can skip this section if you want to register the `maven` or `docker` resource URI of the `http-transformer` that we have made available in our Maven repository and Dockerhub.

 You can download the source code for this application from Github.